-If the network receives a non-SWP lock sequence, it is possible for a network path to be stalled, particularly if an odd number of lock transactions is issued.
-The stall is canceled on the next transaction received that unlocks the stalled path.
+- If the network receives a non-SWP lock sequence, it is possible for a network path to be stalled, particularly if an odd number of lock transactions is issued.
+The stall is canceled on the next transaction received that unlocks the stalled path. - When the read part of the SWP operation causes the accessed slave to generate an error, the error is only presented to the AHB-Lite master when the write that terminates the SWP operation has been issued.

 If you configure lock support and a GPV, then a lock override function is also configured.
-You can program this option, named lock_override, to force no AXI lock transactions to be created.
+You can program this option, named lock\override, to force no AXI lock transactions to be created.
 See Chapter 3 Programmers Model.

-You can configure the following AHB options:
+You can configure the following AHB-Lite options:

-- AHB slave or mirrored master interface types. - Address width of 32-64 bits. - Data width of 32, 64, 128, or 256 bits. - Data width upsizer function that Upsizing data width function on page 2-16 describes. - Data width downsizer function that Downsizing data width function on page 2-18 describes. - Frequency domain crossing of the following types: - ASYNC.
+- AHB-Lite slave or mirrored master interface types.

+- Address width of 32-64 bits.

+- Data width of 32, 64, 128, or 256 bits.

+- Data width upsizer function that Upsizing data width function on page 2-17 describes.

+- Data width downsizer function that Downsizing data width function on page 2-19 describes.

+- Frequency domain crossing of the following types:

+- ASYNC.

 - SYNC 1:1.

 - SYNC 1:n.

 - SYNC n:1.

 - SYNC n:m.

 - Security of the following types:

-- Secure All transactions originating from this slave interface are flagged as secure transactions and can access both secure and non-secure components.
+Secure All transactions originating from this slave interface are flagged as Secure transactions and can access both Secure and Non-secure components.